miguelrincon/miguelrincon.github.io/_posts/2018-08-15-continuous-documentation.md

 - Keep the paths to our images relative inside your git project.
 - Code samples such as (```) do not automatically style as in markdown.
 - Images are not center by default, so this is a manual step.

+*Disclaimer: The MCON logo is trademarks or registered trademarks of MCON.*